OT vs. IT Culture

 Just because they share the word tech in their titles, does not mean OT (Operational Technology) and IT (Informational Technology) people share similar traits—or even come from the same planet!
 It’s one of the most challenging relationships to navigate in today’s manufacturing industry.
 The Industry 4.0 progression of plant floor to an Ethernet network, inevitably involves IT, after all it’s been their responsibility in office spaces for decades.
 Although these two groups functioned completely in silos prior to Industry 4.0, the time has now come for a meet and greet.
+IT and OT culture and teams can effectively come together.

 While the tension may be palpable between the two, both patience and understanding go a long way in foraging a new partnership.
 To understand how to be better together you must first acknowledge your differences.
 That’s true of anyone trying to make a relationship work; from a marriage, to a plant floor, to the world’s next start-up—teamwork makes the dream work.